Book of Dede Korkut

 The Book of Dede Korkut or Book of Korkut Ata (Kitabi-Dədə Qorqud, کتاب دده قورقود; Kitaby Dädem Gorkut; Dede Korkut Kitabı) is the most famous among the dastans or epic stories of the Oghuz Turks.
 The stories carry morals and values significant to the social lifestyle of the nomadic Turkic peoples and their pre-Islamic beliefs.
 The book's mythic narrative is part of the cultural heritage of the peoples of Oghuz origin, mainly of Azerbaijan, Turkey and Turkmenistan.
 Only two manuscripts of the text, one in the Vatican and one in Dresden, Germany, were known before a third manuscript was discovered in a private collection in Gonbad-e Kavus, Iran, in 2018.

-The epic tales of Dede Korkut are some of the best-known Turkic dastans from among a total of well over 1000 recorded epics among the Turkic and Mongolian language families.
+The epic tales of Dede Korkut are some of the best-known Turkic dastans from among a total of well over 1000 recorded epics among the Turkic and Mongolic language families.

 Origin and synopsis of the epic

 Dede Korkut is a heroic dastan, also known as the Oghuznama among the Oghuz, which starts in Central Asia, continues in Anatolia, and centers most of its action in the Caucasus.
 According to Barthold, "it is not possible to surmise that this dastan could have been written anywhere but in the Caucasus".

 The Dede Korkut is the principal repository of ethnic identity, history, customs and the value systems of the Oghuz throughout history.
 It commemorates struggles for freedom when the Oghuz were a herding people although "it is clear that the stories were put into their present form at a time when the Turks of Oghuz descent no longer thought of themselves as Oghuz".
 From the mid-10th century onward, the term Oghuz was gradually supplanted among the Turks themselves by Turkoman.
 The process had been completed by the early 13th century.
 The Turcomans were those Turks, mostly but not exclusively Oghuz, who had embraced Islam and begun to lead a more sedentary life than their forefathers.
 In the 14th century, a federation of Turcoman tribesmen, the Aq Qoyunlu, established a confederation centered in eastern Turkey, Azerbaijan, Iraq and western Iran.